taylordr/pyGrades_UB/README.md

 # pyGrades_UB

+A python package for

-python helper code to automate the assignment of grades using UBLearns and UB Hub
+* automating the assignment of letter grades for UBLearns; and
+* automating the uploading of grades into UBHub